-The decision to have the surgery now was to speed up the healing process, per Charania, and get the injured Spurs on a similar recovery timeline to establish better chemistry in the offseason.
-Superstar center Victor Wembanyama is currently out for the year while suffering from deep vein thrombosis.
+The decision to have the surgery now was made to speed up the healing process, per Charania, and to get the injured Spurs stars on a similar recovery timeline to establish better chemistry in the offseason.
+Superstar center Victor Wembanyama is out for the season due to deep vein thrombosis.

 The Spurs, at 27-37, are 4.5 games out of the play-in picture.
-Being without Fox and Wembanyama obviously is a blow to their chances of making the postseason.
-However, they just beat the 10th-place Mavericks and have multiple games against projected lottery teams in the coming weeks, so there’s plenty of time left in the season.
+Not having Fox and Wembanyama obviously reduces their chances of making the postseason.
+However, they just beat the 10th-place Mavericks and have multiple games against projected lottery teams in the coming weeks, so the door isn’t entirely closed yet.

-In the meantime, Chris Paul is likely to receive an uptick in minutes.
+With Fox on the shelf, point guard Chris Paul is likely to receive an uptick in minutes.
 The Spurs may also opt to spread Fox’s minutes across younger players on the roster, with Stephon Castle potentially having a shot at a starting role.
 Former first-round picks Malaki Branham and Blake Wesley could get minutes after being out of the rotation, or the Spurs might opt to play veteran point guard Jordan McLaughlin more.

-The Spurs acquired Fox at the trade deadline after the Kings made him available.
-He averaged 19.7 points and 6.8 assists in 17 games (all starts) with the team.
-His 19.7 scoring average would have been his lowest since his 2018/19 season, but it’s important to note that he was still rounding into form and only briefly overlapped with Wembanyama.
+The Spurs acquired Fox at the trade deadline after the Kings decided to make him available.
+He averaged 19.7 points and 6.8 assists per game in 17 appearances (all starts) with the team.
+His 19.7 PPG scoring average would have been his lowest since his 2018/19 season, but it’s important to note that he was still rounding into form and only briefly overlapped with Wembanyama.
 In his most recent outing against Dallas, Fox recorded 32 points, nine rebounds and 11 assists.

 Spurs should tank and shouldn’t even get fined for it with Fox and Wemby done for the season.